chocolatey-community/chocolatey-packages-template/ops/README.md

 ### AutomaticUpdater

-Nothing to do here, jobs run automatically by AppVeyor on commit.
+Nothing to do here, jobs run automatically by AppVeyor on commit and on a schedule that you've set up in AppVeyor.